Is "Computer Arm" the "Tennis Elbow" of the Internet set?

 Plate 5: Movement warm-up with Escrima sticks.

-After the back-bending, our experimental subject does bent leg lifts on a flat-bench, which has narrow uprights to grip onto (Plate 6).
-This not only helps the abs (which help the back), but it brings our experimental subject's back into a more normal posture after having done all the back-bending.
-Our experimental subject does this back-bending/bent leg lift sequence three times through, three times a week.
+After the back-bending, try bent leg lifts on a flat-bench, which has narrow uprights to grip onto (Plate 6).
+This not only helps the abs (which help the back), but it brings the back into a more normal posture after having done all the back-bending.
+This back-bending/bent leg lift sequence can be done two or three times a week as part of a broader fitness regimen.

 bent leg lifts